 "Hello, my name is ,,

 (Use your first and last name)

 "I need an appointment to) see ,,

 "Because ,,

 (Example: "I n eed a check up, I'm having headaches, I'm having ear pain.")

 "How soon can I get in? ,,

-(Write date and time here)
+5 (Write date and time here)

 If the date and time is okay, just say, "Thank you, that will be fine."

 If not, just say, "That won't work for me, can you look for something else?"

 "How long is the appointm nent? ,,

 If you think you will need more time, just say, "I think I will need more time."

-lf you will need extra help or equipment, just say so:
+lf you will need extra help o or equipment, just say so:

 "I will need "

 lift to get onto the exam table)

 Before you end the phone e call, repeat the date and time of your appointment:

 "Okay, I will be there on at "

-, , , , , , , , , , , , , , , , , , , (Date) at (Time)
+, (Date) at (Time)

 Follow-up steps:

 (Put the appointment on t your medications) he calendar so you won't forget it.
 Prepare questions for your doctor.
 Bring a list of

-website at: arn more about UIC-Specialized Care for Children's programs and services, check out or Jr
+website at: arn more about UIC-Specialized Care for Children's programs and services, check out or u or like us on fracebook.com/dscc.uic.edu ur